A pause before the scroll.

 THE ATTENTION AUDIT

-Before you can change your relationship with technology, you need to see it clearly.
+Before you can change your relationship with technology, You need to see it clearly.

 Ask yourself: